tiashDev/pic-docs/docs/source/api.rst

 .. _speed:

 speed *s*
-   """Sets the speed of the turtle to *s*.
+   Sets the speed of the turtle to *s*.
-   :param s: The speed."""

 .. _size:

 size *s*
-   """Sets the width of the line to *s*.
+   Sets the width of the line to *s*.
-   :param s: The size."""